Spanning the Visual Analogy Space with a Weight Basis of LoRAs: Method

-\paragraph{Our appraoch.} Instead, we propose \coolname.
+Instead, we propose \coolname (\textbf{Lo}w-\textbf{R}ank \textbf{We}ight \textbf{B}asis).
 Rather than training individual LoRAs and combining them only at inference time, we propose to simultaneously train a basis of LoRA adapters, jointly with an encoder that predicts linear-combination coefficients for each input analogy pair.
 Specifically, we maintain a set of $N$ rank-$r$ LoRAs, and associate each $\mA_i,\mB_i$ pair where $i\in\{1,\ldots,N\}$ with a learnable key vector $\rvk_i \in \sR^d$, as depicted in the right part of \cref{fig:overview}.
 Next, we define an encoder network based on a frozen, pre-trained ViT~\citep{zhai2022scaling}, $\gE$, \eg CLIP~\citep{clip}.
 The encoder takes as input the conditioning image triplet, $\{\rva,\rva',\rvb\}$, passes them through the ViT, concatenates the results and projects them through a small learnable projection module $\gP$ that outputs the results as a query vector $\rvq\in\sR^d$:

 Then, based on the conditioning query, we compute $N$ coefficients with